 Now Offering Private and Semi-Private Yoga.

-We currently have two yoga instructors, Randi Morrison and Sarah Tolve.
-Both are certified to teach one-on-one and semi-private yoga classes.
+We currently have three yoga instructors, Randi Morrison and Sarah Tolve and Jessica Paulos.
+They are certified to teach one-on-one and semi-private yoga classes.
 Below is the list of class times: (and we will be offering more soon!)

 Our Semi-Private are limited to no more than 5 students at a time.
 This ensures that every student gets the instructors attention.
 The goal of our yoga classes is to improve body awareness, improve core strength, and spinal core stability.